-The gfe approach means that one eats real food, first and foremost; some mainstream processed foods that are gluten free (like tortilla chips); and only a few gluten-free specialty products (like gluten-free pasta) on occasion.
-Now that might sound intimidating to some folks—like way too much cooking—but really it’s not.
+The gfe approach means that one eats real food, first and foremost; some mainstream processed foods that are gluten free (such as tortilla chips—always check labels); and only a few gluten-free specialty products (such as gluten-free pasta) on occasion.
+Now that might sound intimidating to some folks—as in way too much cooking—but really it’s not.

 Shopping the perimeter of the grocery store will give you your fruits, veggies, dairy/non-dairy products, meat, and seafood.
-From those alone, you can make a multitude of phenomenal meals … you will not just have one choice which is typically what packaged foods offer you.
+From those alone, you can make a multitude of phenomenal meals.
+You will not just have one choice which is typically what packaged foods offer you.

 How do I apply my gfe approach to real life?
 Well, today, I’ve enjoyed a leftover pizza omelet (eggs, almond milk, pizza sauce, and pepperoni) for breakfast and a small amount of tuna salad with pecans for a light lunch.
 I’ll be meeting friends for afternoon tea so I’ll enjoy a mixed greens salad topped with chicken salad at the local tea room.
 Our dinner is marinating as we speak—London Broil.
 The main ingredient is the beef, of course, but the marinade consists of soy sauce (gluten-free soy sauce, of course), honey, vinegar (or wine), oil, ginger, garlic, and Worcestershire sauce (again, a gluten-free brand; you can see the marinade recipe here).
 I’ll serve oven fries and green beans as our sides.
 As you can see, there’s nothing difficult about my day of food.
 It included food I’ve made (omelet, tuna salad, London Broil, oven fries), purchased products (soy sauce, balsamic vinegar, Worcestershire sauce, frozen green beans), and eating out, and exemplifies my gfe approach.